 • Humility, acceptance.
 After some time a man accepts the loss.
 Everyone has this in different ways: someone needs several months, someone - a few years.
 The grieving person fully realizes and accepts his loss.
 He begins to look for something that will help him survive the pain of loss, fill the void that has formed and give him comfort and healing.

-• These stages do not have any definiteorder; they can follow in an arbitrary order, some stages of mourning go away, and then come back again.
-But the final step is always acceptance, when you finally let go of your pain and move on. how to cope with the loss
+• These stages do not have any specificsequence; they can follow any order, with some stages of grief passing and then returning again.
+But the final stage is always acceptance, when you finally let go of your pain and move on.how to cope with the loss

 How to cope with your pain?